Festive Sweets

 Kagami Mochi

-A traditional Japanese New Year decoration made of mochi!
+Kagami mochi is a traditional Japanese New Year decoration made of mochi.
 Kagami means “mirror” and mochi is a Japanese rice cake, so it literally means “mirror rice cake.”
-To my understanding, it’s similar to a Christmas tree, in that it’s put on display around the end of the year until January 11th.
-This day is known as kagami biraki (“opening the mirror” or “breaking of the mirror”), in which the kagami mochi is broken with a wooden mallet (NEVER scissors, because it is considered severing one’s bonds).
-The mochi inside of the hard outer shell is then eaten!
-Nowadays though, I believe most people just buy a plastic sculpture and peel off a plastic seal at the bottom.
+Similar to a Christmas tree, it is displayed at the end of the year until January 11th.
+This day is known as kagami biraki (“opening the mirror” or “breaking of the mirror”), in which the kagami mochi is broken with a wooden mallet (never scissors, because it is considered severing one’s bonds), and the mochi inside of the hard outer shell is eaten.
+Today, many people buy a plastic sculpture and peel off a plastic seal at the bottom to keep the mochi fresh.
 The mochi is often prepared with a savory soup.
-The kagami mochi itself symbolizes many things such as yin and yang, family, and tradition.
-One of my favorite things I learned about kagami mochi was that it’s often topped with a daidai (a Japanese bitter orange).
-Dai also means “generation,” so daidai is a play-on-words for “generation to generation.”
+The kagami mochi itself symbolizes yin and yang, family, and tradition.

 Peach Cobbler